ricosjp/monolish/doc/installation/build.md

 VE requires the setting of an environment variable `VE_LD_LIBRARY_PATH`.

-- Fujitsu A64fx
+### Fujitsu A64FX
 ```
 git clone git@github.com:ricosjp/monolish.git
+make a64fx
-make -f Makefile.a64fx
+make install_a64fx
 ```

-SXAT and A64fx do not require Docker.
+monolish only support fcc clang mode.

 ## AMD Radeon GPU and Intel Xe GPU
 Currently, it does not work because the code depends on NVIDIA CUDA libraries.